The Anger Towards the Ramadan "Vodafone/UBuy/Beit EL Zakah" Commercials! | Identity Magazine

-As always, we’ve lined up waiting for this years’ TV Ads to decide which made it and which was a total fail.
+As Ramadan is the time of year when all agencies bring out their best knowing millions are watching, we waited for this years’ TV Ads to conclude which made it and which was a total fail!
 Every year there is that one ad that keeps popping up whenever you switch channels, and another that creates a controversy.
-This year the social media buzz is all about three main commercials; Vodafone/UBuy and Beit el Zakah.
+This year 3 made it to the epic fail list, 3 that had that negative social media buzz; Vodafone/UBuy and Beit el Zakah.
 Here is everything!

 1.Vodafone.(The Ghada adel Boys look).

-Ghada adel sings proudly about her kids starting to fast for the first time; they are walking at school, hungry when a kid beside them who isn’t fasting, so they give him the look!
+Ghada adel sings proudly about her kids starting to fast for the first time.
+While they are walking at school, hungry, a kid beside them is eating, so they give him ‘A Look’!

-People went ballistic about that look, clearly it is not appropriate to teach our kids to look bad upon those who do not follow our beliefs.
+People went ballistic about that look, clearly it is not appropriate to teach our kids to give that dispicable look to anyone who does not follow our beliefs.
 Maybe the boy was not a muslim or was still young to fast.
 Kids should be taught to respect others!

 2.BEIT EL ZAKAH WEL SADAKAT (The Dalal abd El Aziz look.)

-Dalal abd el Aziz visiting a woman living in a rural, unprivileged area ,while the woman takes Dalal to take a look at the water and utensils they use for drinking.
-Dalal gives a look of disgust at the water and just tells the woman ‘ma3lesh ma3lesh’.
+Dalal abd el Aziz visiting a woman living in a rural, unprivileged area.
+While the woman takes Dalal to look at the water and utensils they use for drinking, Dalal gives a look of disgust at the water and just tells the woman ‘ma3lesh ma3lesh’.

 People were furious at Dalal’s look, being inconsiderate to the woman’s feeling and the response that doesn’t add a lot to the woman’s case or the watcher’s thoughts, was simply unacceptable.
-Sheikh Elazhar ordered its ban.
+Sheikh Elazhar ordered its ban as a response to the aftermath!

 3. UBUY AD ( Making women look shallow).